cpriyank/halfbs/content/posts/plant.md

 category: bs
 ---

 (Read notes at the end on choice of words.
 I'm not attacking or pointing fingers at specific groups or cultures, nor am I defending any.
 I also do not think anyone can change overnight or change completely all the time.
-I'm only urging some genuine thinking and reflection which are becoming increasingly rare)
+I'm only urging some genuine thinking, reflection, dialog, and optional actions to change habits or norms, all of which are becoming increasingly rare)

 Here are some points which have very good or undeniable evidence: